 Having a bank you can trust is crucial when working through how to start your own photography business.

-How to start a photography business in 9 steps
+How to start a photography business step by step

 - Draft a business plan

 - Build up your photography tools

 - Go on a shooting spree